Bologna: Early modern

-The period of Papal rule over Bologna (1506–1796) has been generally evaluated by historians as one of severe decline.
+The period of papal rule over Bologna (1506–1796) has been generally evaluated by historians as one of severe decline.
 However, this was not evident in the 1500s, which were marked by some major developments in Bologna.
-In 1530, Emperor Charles V was crowned in Bologna, the last of the Holy Roman Emperors to be crowned by the pope.
+In 1530, Emperor Charles V was crowned in Bologna, the last to be crowned by the pope.
 In 1564, the Piazza del Nettuno and the Palazzo dei Banchi were built, along with the Archiginnasio, the main building of the university.
 The period of Papal rule saw also the construction of many churches and other religious establishments, and the restoration of older ones.
 At this time, Bologna had ninety-six convents, more than any other Italian city.
 Painters working in Bologna during this period established the Bolognese School which includes Annibale Carracci, Domenichino, Guercino, and others of European fame.